paul-bennett/juggle/README.md

 a function that is expecting a parent class (Widening Reference Conversion).

-Juggle treats data fields as a pair of methods: a setter (which takes an argument of the field's type and returns `void`) and a getter (which takes no additional arguments and returns a value of the field's type).
+Juggle treats data fields as a pair of methods: a setter (which takes an argument of the field's type and returns `void`), and a getter (which takes no additional arguments and returns a value of the field's type).

 As with non-static methods, non-static fields have an additional implicit